rahulrakesh10/impostor-game/README.md

-# 🕵️ Who's the Impostor?
-Game
+# 🎭 Fake Out Game

-A real-time multiplayer party game where players try to identify the impostor among them!
+A real-time multiplayer party game where players try to identify the fake among them!
 Built with React, TypeScript, Node.js, and Socket.IO.

 ## 🎮 Game Overview

-**Who's the Impostor?** is a social deduction game where:
+**Fake Out** is a social deduction game where:
-- One player is secretly the "impostor" with a different question
+- One player is secretly the "fake" with a different question
-- Other players work together to identify the impostor
+- Other players work together to identify the fake
-- Players vote on who they think is the impostor
+- Players vote on who they think is the fake
 - Points are awarded based on correct guesses

 ## ✨ Features